 The Treaty: Under the “New York Convention” (Convention on the Recognition and Enforcement of Foreign Arbitral Awards, June 10, 1958, 21 U.S.T.
 2517, 330 U.N.T.S.
 38), arbitration awards are enforceable in more than 100 countries.
 See also FAA, 9 U.S.C.A. §§ 1, 2, 200-208.
 Because there is no treaty on reciprocal enforcement of judgments, this is a tremendous advantage of arbitration over litigation in international disputes.

-Danielle (DJ) Healey has been litigating complex cases in federal and state courts and handling arbitration proceedings for over 30 years.
-She has focused on patent litigation and related antitrust and tort claims since 1994.
+Danielle (DJ) Healey has been litigating complex cases in federal, state courts, and agencies, and handling licensing, antitrust, mediation and arbitration matters for over 34 years.
+She has focused on patent litigation and related antitrust and tort claims since 1994. ...